byuwur/spa.php/README.md

 - **home.php:** Redirects requests made to the deployed repository root into `demo/`; it is not the application shell consumers should copy.
 - **index.html:** Provides the same static fallback redirect when PHP `DirectoryIndex` handling is unavailable.
 - **.htaccess:** Routes repository-root requests through the compatibility entry point and retains the repository's security and error directives.
 Consumer applications need their own application-root routing rules.
-- **nginx.location.router.conf:** Shows the equivalent nginx route fallback that a consuming application can adapt in its server configuration.
+- **nginx.conf:** Shows the equivalent nginx route fallback that a consuming application can adapt in its server configuration.
 - **.env.example:** Documents optional environment values consumed by database, authentication, request, and development behavior; the actual environment belongs to the application.
 - **.nojekyll:** Keeps static files unchanged when the repository is published through GitHub Pages; it is not part of the PHP runtime.